Thomas F. Metz: Early life and career

 In February 1998, Metz was assigned as the deputy director for joint warfighting capabilities Assessment, J-8, until June 2000.
 Metz served as vice director for force structure, resources, and assessment, J-8, The Joint Staff, until November 2001.

 On 7 November 2001, Metz assumed command of the 24th Infantry Division (Mechanized) and Fort Riley.
-During this time period, Metz was chosen to serve for 4 months as the chief of staff, CENTCOM, during Operation Enduring Freedom from October 2002 to January 2003.
+During this period, Metz served for 4 months as the chief of staff for CENTCOM during Operation Enduring Freedom from October 2002 to January 2003.

 Metz holds a master's degree in mechanical engineering from North Carolina State University.
 He also holds a professional engineer's license from the Commonwealth of Virginia.
 His military schools include the Infantry Officer Basic and Advanced Courses, the Command and General Staff College, and the Army War College.
-Currently he serves as a board member at Trident University International, an online, military-friendly college.
+Currently, he serves as a board member at Trident University International, an online, military-friendly college.

 Metz's awards and decorations include the Defense Distinguished Service Medal, Army Distinguished Service Medal, Legion of Merit with 2 Oak Leaf Clusters, Meritorious Service Medal with 3 Oak Leaf Clusters, Army Commendation Medal with 2 Oak Leaf Clusters, Good Conduct Medal, National Defense Service Medal with 2 Service Stars, Army Service Ribbon, Overseas Service Ribbon with Numeral 3, Expert Infantryman Badge, Senior Parachutist Badge, Ranger Tab, and Belgium Brevet "A" Commando.

+Metz married Pamela Metz, whom he met while they were students at the United States Military Academy at West Point.
+At the time, Pamela was dating Metz’s roommate; after that relationship ended, she and Metz began dating.
+They later married and had three children: Susan Metz, later known as Elizabeth Fuchs, Cade Metz, and Patrick Metz.
+The family resides in Sparta, North Carolina.

+During the September 11, 2001, terrorist attacks, Metz was stationed at the Pentagon.
+American Airlines Flight 77 struck the building, but Metz was located on the opposite side and was not injured.
+He later described the confusion and fear that followed the attack as personnel attempted to understand what had occurred and respond to the unfolding national emergency.